Bixie/intellij-uikit/README.md

 one file.

 ## Developers

+*The following information explains how this plugin is maintained.
+Users do not need to care about those steps.*

 To build the plugins installable `UIkit.jar` file, you need the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) and the source of it.
 See (http://www.jetbrains.org/display/IJOS/Writing+Plug-ins) for setting up the IDE and SDKs.